 Some cardiovascular workouts and activities for weight loss include:

-If a person has a gym membership, they can take advantage of a number of different machines that target the chest muscles.
-It is always best to talk to a trainer about how to use each machine for maximum benefit and to reduce the risk of injury.
+If a person has a gym membership, they can use several machines that target the chest muscles.
+However, a trainer may provide guidance about using each machine for maximum benefit and reducing the risk of injury.

-In general, the best dietary changes to make are ones that are small and sustainable.
-Significantly overhauling the diet is often very difficult to maintain and can lead to regaining lost weight.
+In general, the best dietary changes to make are those that are small and sustainable.
+Significantly overhauling the diet at once is often challenging for people to maintain and could result in regaining lost weight.

 Before making changes to the diet, it can be helpful to keep a food journal.
 A food journal can give a person insight into what they can cut out and what nutrients are lacking.

 - eating whole, raw fruits and vegetables whenever possible

 - using no or low fat cooking techniques, such as steaming, boiling, or baking